 A consortium fronted by ex-QPR chairman Gianni Paladini has made a formal offer for Birmingham City believed to be in the region of £30m, BBC WM reports.

-The group previously made an offer for Blues in September thought to be around £25m,
+The group previously made an offer for Blues in September thought to be around £25m, which was rejected.

 Solihull-based Paladini continued his interest in buying the club, and has lodged the increased offer with acting Blues chairman Peter Pannu.

 Gianni Paladini Factfile

 - Born 1946 in Naples, Italy

 - Played one match for Napoli in a short-lived football career

 - Moved to England at the age of 22 and built up a business portfolio including property and nightclubs

 - Failed in a bid to take over Port Vale in 2003

 - Replaced Bill Power as QPR chairman in 2006